Reginaldo-Viana/Reginaldo-Viana/README.md

 - Technological Graduation - Systems Analysis and Development
-- Seeking an Opportunity for developer
+- Seeking an Opportunity for Developer

 # Tools and GitHub Stats